19hours/sg-statutes/Acts/Central Provident Fund Act.md

 [31/95]

-(2) Where, at the time of the death of a member of the Fund, no person has been nominated by him under subsection (1), the total amount payable on his death out of the Fund shall be paid to the Public Trustee for disposal in accordance with —
+(2) Subject to subsection (2A), where, at the time of the death of a member of the Fund, no person has been nominated by him under subsection (1), the total amount payable on his death out of the Fund shall be paid to the Public Trustee for disposal in accordance with —

 (a) the Intestate Succession Act (Cap.
 146), if the member is not a Muslim at the time of his death; or

 (b) section 112 of the Administration of Muslim Law Act (Cap.
 3), if the member is a Muslim at the time of his death.

 [15/2006 wef 01/07/2006]

+[22/2010 wef 01/10/2010]

+(2A) Notwithstanding subsection (2) and section 24(3A), where any person has incurred any reasonable funeral expenses in respect of a deceased member of the Fund, and that person has been determined by the Public Trustee in accordance with subsection (2) to be entitled to any moneys paid out of the Fund on the death of the member, the Public Trustee —

+(a) may pay to that person, from the moneys paid to the Public Trustee under subsection (2), such amount as the Public Trustee determines to be reasonable to defray those expenses; and

+(b) shall pay the remainder of the moneys paid to the Public Trustee under subsection (2) in accordance with —

+(i) the Intestate Succession Act (Cap.
+146), if the member is not a Muslim at the time of his death; or

+(ii) section 112 of the Administration of Muslim Law Act (Cap.
+3), if the member is a Muslim at the time of his death.

 [22/2010 wef 01/10/2010]